MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 This field, if asked for, contains a new runtime configuration, automatically updated with:

-* the dump of the current **staged ledger**, which will become the genesis ledger for the new network
+* the dump of the **staged ledger** as it was after the last block before the slot where no more transactions were accepted (transaction-stop slot).
+This ledger becomes the genesis ledger for the new network
 * updated values of `Fork_config`, i.e. previous state hash, previous blockchain length and previous global slot.
 * updated epoch data, in particular current and next epoch ledger and seed.